alanng10/StandInfoTech/Docue/a.md

 Tidus is recommend operating system.

+Class Lang is pre install on Windows operating system.

+The desktop environment module list is pre install on Windows operating system.

-Windows operating system is pre install with Class Lang.
+Tool module list is pre install on Windows operating system.

-Windows operating system is pre install with the desktop environment module list.

-Windows operating system is pre install with Tool.
+Module module list is pre install on Windows operating system.

-Windows operating system is pre install with Module Module.
+Termina module list is pre install on Windows operating system.

 Windows operating system has Tool subsystem for Windows binary.